Take part in the National Student Survey (NSS) to share feedback on your course experience at Sussex. The 2019 survey runs at Sussex until 30 April.

 Voucher worth £5

-All eligible students who complete the NSS online can claim either a £5 food and drink voucher (to be used in Sussex Food outlets) or printing credit to the value of £5 (should appear in your account the following Monday).
+Complete the NSS online and, if you're eligible, you can claim either a £5 food and drink voucher (to be used in Sussex Food outlets) or printing credit to the value of £5 (should appear in your account the following Monday).

 Get your voucher by showing your confirmation of completion email to staff at:

-- the Info Hub desk in the Library, or
+- the Info Hub desk in the Library.

 Who can take part